 - Put the walnuts and pecans on a baking sheet and bake for 7 to 10 minutes, or until fragrant.
 Keep a close eye as they can go from toasted to burnt very quickly.

 - Put the toasted nuts, tofu, soy sauce, onion, vinegar, garlic, and cayenne in a food processor and process until smooth.

 - Scrape the pate into a serving bowl, and stir in the chopped parsley, if using.

 - Cover and refrigerate until ready to serve.
-It will keep in the refrigerator for up to 1 week.
+It will thicken as it chills, and will keep in the refrigerator for up to 1 week.